deodandem/1134/content/docs/Schedule/_index.md

 <span class="yellow">Essay 2 Revisions (Due 4/16, 22:00)</span>

 <p class="descript">
-How does the life of the poet affect your relationship to their work?
+How does knowing about the poet's life affect your relationship with their work?<br>Poets are subject to change, depending on class input.
 </p>

-4/12 - Paul Laurence Dunbar, Sylvia Plath
+4/12 - Paul Laurence Dunbar

-4/14 - Terrance Hayes, Cathy Park Hong
+4/14 - Rainer Maria Rilke, Robinson Jeffers

 4/16 - Frank O'Hara, John Yau

-### Week 11: Apr 19, 21, 23 — Values
+### Week 11: Apr 19, 21, 23 — Characters
 <span class="yellow">Essay 3 ("Punctum") (Due 4/24, 22:00)</span>
 <p class="descript">
-Can you ascertain the values of a poet from reading their poetry?

-4/19 - Robinson Jeffers, Rainer Maria Rilke

-4/21 - César Vallejo, Paul Celan
+4/19 -César Vallejo, Paul Celan

+4/21 - Claudia Rankine

 4/23 - No class

-### Week 12: Apr 26, 28, 30 -- Controversies
+### Week 12: Apr 26, 28, 30 -- Values and Controversies
 <p class="descript">
-Let's discuss a few debates that have arisen within the poetry establishment of the United States.
+Can you ascertain the values of a poet from reading their poetry?<br> What are some ways in which poets might clash and disagree?

 4/26: No class